janhavi0906/DSA/README.md

-# DSA practice in JAVA
+# Basics and DSA practice in JAVA